 PrintKit attempts to make a trial connection to the printer when the queue is started.
-This message indicates the printer did not respond to the request for a connection.
+This message indicates the trial connection failed.
 This can indicate that the PrintKit queue is incorrectly configured and is looking for the printer at an incorrect address.
 It can also simply indicate that the printer is unavailable, because it is turned off, is busy with another job, or there is a problem in the communications path.